ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Configure-Scala-Kinesis-Enrich.md

 For the `ip_lookups` enrichment you can manually download the latest version of the [MaxMind GeoLiteCity database][geolite] jarfile directly from our Hosted Assets bucket on Amazon S3 - please see our [[Hosted assets]] page for details.

-If you do not have the databases downloaded prior to running but still have the `ip_lookups` enrichment activated these databases will be downloaded automatically and loaded into the working directory.
+If you do not have the databases downloaded prior to running but still have the `ip_lookups` enrichment activated then these databases will be downloaded automatically and saved in the working directory.
+Not that although Scala Hadoop Enrich can download databases whose URIs begin with "s3://" from S3, Scala Kinesis Enrich can't.

 Next: [[Run Scala Kinesis Enrich]]